vinn-l/cpp_project-raytracer/README.txt

     (0, 0, 0) being the camera, the viewport has a height of 2, and a width of 3.56.
 The projection point (camera) to this plane is set to 1.
     The viewport's top left corner is at (-1.78, 1, -1), top right corner is at (1.78, 1, -1),
     The viewport's bottom left corner is at (-1.78, -1, -1), and bottom right corner is at (1.78, -1, -1).

-The way the user will render a custom scene would be to run a command such as:
-    ./tmp/build/Debug/raytrace.exe < input.txt >> output.ppm